IsraelIyke/ezynotify-bot/README.md

 ## ❤️ Credits & License

-Built with ☕ and ❤️.
+Built with ❤️ and zero ☕.
+Ai helped a lot 😉.
 This project is licensed under the **MIT License** — see `LICENSE` for details.

 ---

 ## 📬 Contact

-If you want help deploying or customizing the bot, open an issue or message the repo owner.
+If you want help deploying or customizing the bot, open an issue.

 ---

 <p align="center">
-  <sub>Made with ❤️ by IsraelIyke — Animated preview above is illustrative; replace GIF with a short demo of your bot in action.</sub>
+  <sub>Made with ❤️ by IsraelIyke</sub>
 </p>